meedGhoufrane/Warehouse-/README.md

-# My New Project
+# My Project Warehouse

-Welcome to My New Project!
+Welcome to My New Project Warehouse!
 This is an Expo application designed for product management, including features for adding, editing, and viewing products.

 ## Table of Contents